ananth-ar/geospotter/README.md

-# GeoSpotter
+# GeoSpotter(geoguessr clone)

-  Developed a real-time multiplayer game where players guess locations to earn points, utilizing WebSockets for real-time communication.
+  a real-time multiplayer game where players guess locations to earn points, utilizing WebSockets for real-time communication.

 ### screenshots